ayushi2019031/glownet.io/about.markdown

 <img src="../images/profile.webp" alt="Ayushi Jain" style="width:150px; float:right; margin:0 0 1rem 1rem; border-radius: 50%;">

-Hi, I'm **Ayushi Jain**, a Software Engineer at **Microsoft** with a curious mind and a passion for building intelligent systems that learn, reason, and collaborate.
+Hi, I'm **Ayushi Jain**, a Software Engineer at **Microsoft** with a curious mind and a passion for building highly scalable, intelligent systems that learn, reason, and collaborate adhering to principles of high reliability and security.

 <div class="section-header">
   <h2>🔗 Connect With Me</h2>